 Infrastructure - Replacement of aging infrastructure continues to be a priority.
 An overall plan to increase capital funding to reach estimated sustainability targets was reached in 2019 for most assets.
 An additional increase of 0.50% in property taxes is recommended to address funding deficits in Information Technology and major facility repair determined through recent assessments of these assets.
 The sustainability levels will be reviewed in the future to determine if any additional funding for capital is needed.

-Capital program funding for General capital has been increased by 2% in recognition of inflationary pressures, however, funding for capital contribution to the Facility Replacement Reserve Fund was reduced by \$1,635,000 by Council to reduce the overall tax impact on tax payers due to this year's COVID 19 pandemic.
-The Five Year Financial Plan incorporates annual increases to the transfer to this reserve fund to restore to its former annual amount over the next five years.
+Capital program funding for General capital has been increased by 2% in recognition of inflationary pressures.
 Utility charges have also been increased for both Sewer and Water to provide appropriate annual funding to ensure timely replacement of aging infrastructure in light of increasing construction costs.

 Wage and benefit costs - The Police Association contract ended December 2018 and the CUPE and IAFF contracts ended December 2019.
 Contingency estimates have been included for any increases that will arise from upcoming negotiations.
 The 2020 budget reflects the final increase to CUPE's Job Evaluation in accordance with budget guidelines.
 CPP costs increased for all employees due to the Federal enhancement plan of the program.
-El, WCB, Pension, Dental and extended health benefit costs have also increased marginally over last year.
+EI, WCB, Pension, Dental and extended health benefit costs have also increased marginally over last year.

 Employer Health Tax (EHT) - The province implemented EHT last year and it applies to all employee groups working for the District.
 This tax replaced the Medical Services Plan which, depending on the union group, was either cost shared with the District or was fully paid for by the employer.
-The impact of the EHT increase on this year's budget is negligible.
+The impact of the EHT increase on this year's budget is negligible at 0.03% increase to the property taxes.
 Annual increases will now reflect the overall increase to gross pay of employees.